hsemple/Introduction-to-GIS/_pages/open_source.md

 ---

 Once you have mastered basic concepts in Python, you are ready to take on working with the GIS libraries.
-Here is a list of some of the popular open source libraries used in the geospatial community.
+Here is a list of some popular open source libraries used in the geospatial community.
 The list is in no paraticular order.
-Selection of particular libraries depend on the task that needs to be carried out.
+Selection of a particular library depends on the task that needs to be carried out.

 * [Geopandas.](https://geopandas.org/#description) Great tool.
 Displays shapefiles with just a few lines of code.